 In case of success, in the left area you will see Table Views with all Projects, Branches and Merge Requests.

 Feel free to create other Views to see, for example, Open Merge Requests.
-These GitLab Types are similar to all the other Types in Fibery, so you can create custom Views and connect to other Types.
+These GitLab Databases are similar to all the other Databases in Fibery, so you can create custom Views and connect to other Databases.

-Link Merge Requests to Features (or any other Types)
+Link Merge Requests to Features (or any other Databases)

 To have this connections, you have to encode Feature Id in your Merge Requests.
 In our team we include Feature Id into a Merge Requests name, like this:

 [feature/2013] Documents ant Whiteboards collections on entity as extensions

 The main idea is to extract Feature Id from Merge Request name and link Feature and Merge Request Databases via automatic rule.
 This is a two-steps process.

 Step 1.
 Create Feature Id formula field inside Merge Request.

 Open any Merge Request and add a new formula, in our case formula will look like this: